 - 1. Prepare the stainless steel.
 Use a stainless steel cleaner, like our Excel stainless steel cleaner, or soapy water to ensure a clean surface before you begin. - 2.
 Apply the compound and buff out the scratch.

-Depending on the depth of the scratch, you will need a different coarseness buffing tool.
+The coarseness of your buffing tool will depend on the depth of the scratch.
 First, start with a buffing agent like an abrasive pad.
-Start with long, even strokes over the scratched area, going with the grain of the stainless steel.
-Make sure you're evenly applying pressure to the entire abrasive pad (Marron 3M Abrasive pad).
+Start with long, even strokes over the scratched area going with the grain of the stainless steel.
+Make sure you're evenly applying pressure to the entire abrasive pad (maroon 3M abrasive pad).
 This can be accomplished by using a wood block on the back of the pad.
 Do this until you can no longer see the scratch.
-After you can no longer see the scratch, use a less coarse pad -- Grey 3M pad, for example -- and repeat the same process. all 3M pads are color-coded for different grit levels
+After you can no longer see the scratch, use a less coarse pad (gray 3M abrasive pad) and repeat the same process.

+All 3M pads are color-coded for different grit levels